Our courses in Gothenburg

 Screw Joints – Calculations

-Several important components/systems (e.g. turbo, injection system, exhaust after-treatment system, exhaust manifold) in our products are exposed to high temperatures, which in combination with a harsh environment (e.g. urea) may lead to extensive high-temperature corrosion that in turn leads to failure.
-The aim of this course is to give a general understanding of high-temperature corrosion in order to make it easier for designers to minimize the risks for high-temperature corrosion when designing components/systems for high operating temperatures.
+Several important components/systems (e.g. turbo, injection system, exhaust after treatment system, exhaust manifold) in our products are exposed to high temperatures, which in combination with a harsh environment (e.g. urea) may lead to extensive high-temperature corrosion that in turn leads to failure.
+The aim of this course is to give a general understanding of high-temperature corrosion when designing components/systems for high operation temperatures.

-Sintered steels are produced to net shape without machining, and the number of sintered products in the vehicle industry is constantly increasing.
-The course discusses manufacturing processes, properties and design issues regarding sintered steel.
+Sintered steels are produced to net shape without machining and the number of sintered products in the vehicle industry is constantly increasing.
+The course discusses manufacturing processes, properties, design issues and applications regarding sintered steels.
+Moreover, the course will also bring up other powder metallurgical manufacturing methods, such as metal injection moulding (MIM), hot isostatic pressing (HIP) and additive manufacturing (AM).

 Corrosion – Focus on engine components